 The Grund drawing and the first drawing from DT are nearly identical so I call them the twins.
 There are some minor differences but what is more important are the repeats of what some believe to be mistakes.

 The first time I saw a reproduction of the Grund drawing was in John Collins book "Perpetual Motion; An Ancient Mystery Solved".
-I was awe struck and convinced that the answer to Bessler's wheel was right there on the page in front of me.
+I was awe struck and convinced that not only was the answer to Bessler's right there on the page but the drawing demonstrated characteristics of actually being a blueprint.
 I have spent many years studying Bessler information with a constant eye on those drawings looking for the hints that would further unravel their clues.

 There are differences in any translation because a translation is subjective and Bessler switched languages from German to Latin and apparently some French as needed.
 Given his familiarity with European languages and previous work, I have every reason to believe Renatto to be quite accurate in content, context and intonation.